Fillonit/express-ts-mongo/README.md

-# VUE API
+# express typescript starter with mongodb
-This is the API for the VUE project.
+This is the API starter.
 It is a REST API built with Node.js, Express.js, and MongoDB.

 ## Getting Started
 To get started, clone this repository and run `npm install` to install the dependencies.
 Then, run `npm start` to start the server.
 The server will be running on port **8080**.